scellef/k8s-repl-failover-demo/README.md

 `./setup.sh`

 This file initializes the deployments and configures the replication relationships.
-It will check for dependencies and a HashiCorp Vault Enterprise license before performing the following:
+It will check for dependencies a HashiCorp Vault Enterprise license before performing the following:

 1. Deploy unseal cluster
 1. Configure Transform secrets engine for Transit Auto-Unseal